qtepics/qtepics.github.io/index.md

 technical overview of the QE framework.

 * [QE_ReferenceManual.pdf](https://qtepics.github.io/documentation/QE_ReferenceManual.pdf) -
-reference manual for programmers using QE widgets and classes.
+reference manual for programmers using QE widgets and classes (somewhat out of date at the momnet).

 ## <a name="License"></a><span style='color:#006666'>License</span>